Pros and Cons Of Green Roof Systems

 Improved Air Quality: Since plants remove carbon dioxide from the air and produce oxygen, they can enhance air quality.
 By owning a green roof, you can enjoy the peace of mind that comes with knowing you are breathing cleaner air and reducing your personal carbon footprint.

-Money Savings: One of the most significant advantages to green roofs is their ability to save homeowners on electricity bills.
+Money Savings: One of the most significant advantages of green roofs is their ability to save homeowners on electricity bills.
 Plantings can stimulate heat retention in your home during the winter and provide a cooling effect in the summer months.
 Therefore, you won’t have to turn your heat or air-conditioning up as often or as high and save big.

 Wondering if you’ve seen a green roof?
 This video by NPR offers some insight into these incredible structures:

 Expense: The initial expense that comes with designing and building an eco-friendly roof is high.
 Generally, an eco roofing system will cost homeowners between $8 and $40 a square foot, including insulation.
-Custom designed green roofs are always more costly than modular units.
+Custom-designed green roofs are always more costly than modular units.

 Maintenance: In order for a green roof to benefit a homeowner, all of the plants and cultivation must thrive and stay in excellent form.
-If all of the plants die, an eco roof is no longer a practical investment.
+If all of the plants die, an eco-roof is no longer a practical investment.
 Landscaping and gardening costs must be considered even with simple plants.

 Damage and Leakage: Unfortunately, green roofing systems are susceptible to damage and leakage.
 Plant roots can penetrate the waterproof membrane and trigger roof leaks that can lead to structural damage.

 Although green roofing systems come with several inconveniences, their pros far outweigh their cons.
-Whether you opt for an extensive, semi-intensive or an intensive green roof, you are bound to reap its many benefits.
+Whether you opt for an extensive, semi-intensive or intensive green roof, you are bound to reap its many benefits.